amirpavlo/YASP/README.md

 make
 make package
 ```
-"make package" create a yasp-package.tar.gz which includes all the bits needed to run yasp.
+"make package" creates a yasp-package.tar.gz which includes all the bits needed to run yasp.
 This tar.gz file can be untarred in any location and used

 ### Running Examples